 The Design of Accounting Systems

 The accounting system is essentially a database of information about business transactions.
-The primary use of a database is as a source of information, so you need to design the accounting system in a manner that is cost-effective in providing the information you need.
-The key factors in accounting system design are:
+The primary use of a database is as a source of information, so the accounting system needs to be designed in a manner that is cost-effective in providing the needed information.
+The key factors in accounting system design are as follows:

 - Single or double entry.
 A very small business operates simply by recording cash receipts and payments in its checkbook.
 This is known as a single entry system, and is only adequate when a business owner has no interest in learning about the amount of the assets and liabilities held by a business.
 The single entry system is extremely simplistic, but can be adequate.
 The double entry system is designed to record not only sales and expenses, but also assets, liabilities, and shareholders' equity, and so provides considerably more information.
 The double entry system requires more skill in recording transactions, and is used by all larger organizations.